Zubax/zubax_serial_updater/README.md

 When started, the application will pick all available `*.bin` files from its local directory/package, making them available for choice from a drop-down list.

+When the application is built into a Windows `.msi` package, the binaries from the current directory will be packaged together with the application, creating a nice single-file medium for firmware distribution.

 ## Linux

 Python dependencies: